 Immigrants account for almost 25% of the overall construction workforce and around 30% in the construction trades.

 Who Is a Construction Worker in the US?

 The occupation of a construction worker is classified as Standard Occupational Classification (SOC) code 47-000.

-A construction worker is responsible for several on-site works including removing debris, erecting scaffolding, loading and unloading materials and operating and assisting heavy equipment.
+A construction worker is responsible for several on-site responsibilities including removing debris, erecting scaffolding, loading and unloading materials and operating and assisting heavy equipment.

-Their job role responsibilities include preparing the construction site, materials and tools, loading and unloading materials and tools, removing the garbage and dangerous material from on-site, assembling and breaking down temporary structures and scaffolding and assisting different contractors.
+In addition to the above, they are also responsible for preparing the construction site, materials and tools, loading and unloading tools, removing the garbage and dangerous material from the site, assembling and breaking down temporary structures and scaffolding and assisting different contractors.

 Different occupations of a construction site are classified as: